BIM2SIM/bim2sim/docs/source/user-guide/PluginIFCCheck.md

 requirements regarding the format and content of the IFC files.

 In back-end of the IFC Check the python package ifctester is used.
 This package is part of the ifcopenshell framework.
-But actually IDS standard (version 1.0) could not cover all necessary checks.
-For instance it is not possible to check the uniqueness of the GUID (Global Unique Identifier).
+The IDS standard (version 1.0) does not cover all required checks.
+For example, it is not possible to check the uniqueness of the GUID (Global Unique Identifier).
 Therefore the task IFC Check also include functions, which cover the missing checks.
 The general structure of the task IFC Check is shown in [Fig.: General structure of the IFC Check